thin-edge/thin-edge.io/docs/src/howto-guides/child_device_config_management_agent.md

 The `type` and `path` fields are the same values that the child device sent to thin-edge in its `c8y-configuration-plugin.toml` file.
 The `url` value is what the child device agent must use to upload the requested config file.

+**2. Send an “executing” operation status update to acknowledge the receipt of the request via MQTT**

 On receipt of the request, the agent must send an "executing" MQTT status message as follows: